anwarzahid8284/Credi-Card-Customer-Prediction-Using-ANN/README.md

 > - **Weight updates via backpropagation**
 > - And how to improve or ruin model performance with architecture and training tweaks

+This is a **learning project**, not intended for production deployment or maximum accuracy.

 ---

 ## 💡 What This Project Does